phorton1/Arduino-theClock3/docs/quick_start.md

 ![quick_start14-Connected.png](images/quick_start14-Connected.png)

-In any case, **if you DONT see an error message at this point** after 10-15 seconds then the clock has succesfully connected to your home wifi network.
+In any case, **if you DONT see an error message at this point** after 10-15 seconds then the clock has succesfully connected to your home WiFi network.
 If you **DO RECEIVE AN ERROR MESSAGE** please re-enter the SSID and password and try again.
 You can reboot the clock (disconnect and reconnect the power supply) and try this again.
 You may need to reboot your laptop/tablet/phone, although everything *should* work the first time through.

-When the clock is connected to your home wifi network, it is said to be in **Station (STA) Mode**.
+When the clock is connected to your home WiFi network, it is said to be in **Station (STA) Mode**.

 ### 5. Reboot

-Once you have connected the clock to your Wifi network, you may reconnect your Laptop/Tablet/Phone to your home wifi network.
+Once you have connected the clock to your WiFi network, you may reconnect your Laptop/Tablet/Phone to your home WiFi network.
 When you do so, after about 15 seconds, the leftmost LED should change from **purple to green**.
-When the leftmost LED is **green** it indicates the the clock is correctly attached to your home wifi network in **STA Mode**.
+When the leftmost LED is **green** it indicates the the clock is correctly attached to your home WiFi network in **STA Mode**.

 If after 15 seconds or so the LED does NOT turn green, you may need to reboot the clock by disconnecting and reconnecting the USB power supply.

 **It is not a bad idea to reboot the clock in any case at this point**.

-When you reboot and the clock connects to your Wifi network, the same pattern of LEDs should occur
+When you reboot and the clock connects to your WiFi network, the same pattern of LEDs should occur
 (the five LEDS will light up left-to-right in **cyan**, and then various other colors will show) except for now, when the boot is complete, only the